Saturday March 14th, 2020

-The Canadian Hemophilia Society, Manitoba Chapter (CHS-MC) invites you to join us at the Masquerade Fete; a mysterious and alluring culinary adventure at Delta Hotels by Marriott Winnipeg.
-We are excited to welcome the Delta’s new Executive Chef, E. Edison Antejos, to our impressive team of Winnipeg’s finest chefs.
-Our guest chefs have collaborated to deliver our 250 guests an exceptional dining experience.
+The Canadian Hemophilia Society, Manitoba Chapter (CHS-MC) invites you to join us to celebrate the glorious aesthetic of the 1920’s while enjoying the brilliance of Winnipeg’s finest chefs in the 2020’s.
+The Roaring 2020’s culinary adventure will be held at Delta Hotels by Marriott Winnipeg.
+We are excited to welcome back the prestigious chefs from 2019 and we have a surprise addition to the team.
+Our guest chefs will collaborate to deliver our 250 guests an exceptional dining experience.
+Watch for the menu!

 The Gala Dinner of Culinary Inspirations is CHS-MC’s most significant fundraiser.
 Proceeds from the dinner provide programs and direct services for families and individuals managing inherited bleeding disorders.
 To learn more about the variety of programs and services offered by CHS-MC, please visit Member Services.